state-alchemists/zrb/docs/getting-started.md

 ## Switching Environment

 Zrb has a feature named environment cascading.
-This feature automatically helps you switch between multiple environments (e.g., dev, staging, production).
+This feature helps you switch between multiple environments (e.g., dev, staging, production).

 To switch between environments, you can use `ZRB_ENV`

-Let's see the following example:
+Let's go back to our previous example and set some environment variables:

 ```bash